St. Mary's Cathedral, Sandakan: Elevation

 The prospect of Sandakan being erected to a diocese on the East Coast began circulating at the end of 2005.
 This probability was more or less confirmed with the visit by the Apostolic Delegate in Malaysia, Archbishop Salvatore Pennachio, to the three main parishes on the East Coast.
 On 16 July 2007, it was officially announced that Pope Benedict XVI had appointed Rev. Fr.
 Julius Dusin Gitom as the first bishop of the Diocese of Sandakan, a suffragan of the Metropolitan See of Kuching, thus becoming the third diocese in Sabah after Kota Kinabalu and Keningau.
-The new diocese covers the entire East Coast of Sabah which comprises the parishes of St. Martin in Telupid, St. Dominic in Lahad Datu, Holy Trinity in Tawau, and St. Mary in Sandakan.
+The new diocese covers the entire East Coast of Sabah which comprises the parishes of St. Martin in Telupid, St. Dominic in Lahad Datu, Holy Trinity in Tawau, and St. Mary in Sandakan (along with its outstation parish churches such as St. Joseph's Pecky Valley, St. Mark's Mile 12 Labuk Road, St. Peter's Sungai Manila and St. Paul's Ulu Dusun including the Church of Our Lady of Fatima, Beluran, which hitherto today is the newest full parish of this diocese since 2015-16).
 With the elevation of the Diocese of Kota Kinabalu to an archdiocese in 2008, the Diocese of Sandakan is now a suffragan of the Metropolitan See of Kota Kinabalu.

 With the erection of the Diocese of Sandakan on 15 October 2007, St. Mary's Church was elevated to St. Mary's Cathedral.
 Fr.
-Simon continued his priestly duties at the cathedral as rector until his transfer to St. Dominic's Church in Lahad Datu in July 2008.
+Simon continued his priestly duties at the cathedral as rector until his transfer to St. Dominic's Church in Lahad Datu in July 2008 (only to return into the same position in 2022, albeit holding the office non-consecutively after a long gap of 15 years owing to the latest clergy reshuffle, but now he is succeeded by his fellow priest confrère, Fr.
+David Garaman since 2024, who was then transferred from Holy Trinity parish, Tawau as a result of the current clergy reshuffle of the said year due to the 2025 Jubilee as well as the diocesan minor transfer of priests due to new presbyterial ordinations).
 He was replaced by Fr.
 Thomas Makajil.
 Fr.
 Thomas was previously assisted by Fr.
 Paul Lo and Fr.
-Anthony Muji, and since February 2012 is presently assisted by Rev. Fr.
-Anthony Mikat.
+Philip Muji.
 Fr.
 Thomas began renovation works on the cathedral building in 2010.